List of The Incredibles characters: Bob Parr (Mr. Incredible)

 Robert "Bob" Parr (a.k.a.
-Mr. Incredible) (voiced by Craig T. Nelson in the films, Pete Docter in Mr. Incredible and Pals, Richard McGonagle in Rise of the Underminer, and Jeff Bergman in Lego The Incredibles) possesses superhuman strength, stamina, and durability.
+Mr. Incredible) (Craig T. Nelson) possesses superhuman strength, stamina, and durability.
 He is married to Helen Parr, the superheroine known as Elastigirl, and they have three children together: Violet, Dash, and Jack-Jack.
 His face was physically modeled after director Brad Bird.

-Sometime after his marriage, Mr. Incredible was sued by Oliver Sansweet for thwarting his suicide and the passengers of the train he stopped from running off the tracks which was part of the events that led to the government quietly initiating the Superhero Relocation Program.
-Bob found forced retirement difficult, and often had to cheat his way out of the house on Wednesdays so that he could continue his superheroics.
-He was shocked to discover that his "Number 1 fan", Buddy, had recreated himself as the supervillain Syndrome after Mr. Incredible had squelched Pine's wish to be his ward in an attempt to protect him.
-It was not until Syndrome threatened his family that Bob realized that they were his "greatest adventure".
+During his early career, Bob rejects Buddy Pine, his self-proclaimed "Number 1 Fan", as a prospective sidekick.
+Sometime after marrying Elastigirl, Bob is sued for damages by Oliver Sansweet, and later by the injured passengers of a train Bob had been forced to abruptly halt for its own safety.
+These lawsuits are the first in a string of expensive lawsuits against supers, forcing the government to initiate the Superhero Relocation Program.
+Finding forced retirement difficult, Bob often sneaks out at night with his friend Lucius Best (a.k.a.
+Frozone) to continue their now-illegal superheroics.
+Eventually, Bob realizes that his family is his "greatest adventure".

 His red superhero suit, designed by Edna Mode, appears to have the same level of durability as Mr. Incredible himself.
-In his prime, Mr. Incredible drove a gadget-laden car, the Incredibile, reminiscent of those driven by James Bond or Batman.
-The silhouette of a newer version of the Incredibile for the entire family is seen in the end credits of the first film, and the new car makes a full appearance at the end of the second film.
+In his prime, Mr. Incredible rides a gadget-laden car, the Incredibile, reminiscent of those driven by James Bond or Batman.
+The silhouette of a newer version of the Incredibile for the Parrs is seen in the end credits of the first film, and the new car makes a full appearance at the end of the second film.

 Mr. Incredible was ranked number 5 in IGN's list of the Top 10 Pixar Characters.
 Readers of Empire magazine also voted Mr. Incredible number 8 in that magazine's list of The Top 20 Pixar Characters.